-As the comments on Marx and Mill illustrate, gnosticism is not merely a phenomenon of the first centuries of the Christian era.
-Amid the religious crises and divisions of the later Middle Ages and the Renaissance, gnosticism made a remarkable comeback, especially among intellectuals-ordinary folk were more easily attracted to millenarianism, which also resurfaced with a vengeance in those critical times.34
+As the comments on Marx and Mill illustrate, Gnosticism is not merely a phenomenon of the first centuries of the Christian era.
+Amidst the religious crises and divisions of the later Middle Ages and the Renaissance, gnosticism made a remarkable come-back especially among intellectuals-ordinary folk were more easily attracted to millenarianism, which also resurfaced with a vengeance in those critical times.33 Considering that 'mankind contains all things in itself as their centre', Giovanni Pico della Mirandola, that archetypal Renaissance intellectual, wrote: 'To [man] it is given to have what he wishes, to be what he wants.'34 Moreover, 'the intellective soul in all people is one.'35 Jakob Böhme (1575-1624) was perhaps the most influential gnostic of early Modern Times.36 His mystic teaching announced the themes that would receive rigorous elaboration in Hegel's

-32Mill, On Liberty, chap.
-3.
+31 John Stuart Mill, On Liberty (1859), chapter 3.

-33It is a tragedy that, at the time, no one rose to criticise Mill's romantic individualism from the perspective of classical liberalism.
-Almost all of his contemporary critics were social and religious conservatives who could not have been happier with any other target.
+$^{^{32}}$ It is a tragedy that at the time no one rose to criticise Mill's romantic individualism from the perspective of classical liberalism.
+Almost all of his contemporary critics were social and religious conservatives, who could not have been happier with any other target.
 If his liberationism was the essence of liberalism, they could feel free to regard liberalism as an enemy.